openxthinking/docs/global/howto.md

 ![Edit code](https://docs.openthinking.net/media/global/howto/templates_select_template.png)

-#### Accessing Unpublished Templates
+### Accessing Unpublished Templates
 Shopify limits the templates in the admin to those included in your published theme.
 Often times you'll require access to templates in an unpublished theme but you are not ready to publish the new theme to unlock them.
-To address this, we suggest completing this workaround:
+To address this, we suggest completing this workaround.

 !> Before continuing with this guide, make sure you have purchased the theme.